joshuaebowling/node-web-scraper/book.md

 6 He went away from there and came to his hometown, and his disciples followed him.
 6 Salió Jesús de allí y fue a su tierra, en compañía de sus discípulos.
 2 And on the Sabbath he began to teach in the synagogue, and many who heard him were astonished, saying, “Where did this man get these things?
 What is the wisdom given to him?
 How are such mighty works done by his hands?
-2 Cuando llegó el sábado, comenzó a enseñar en la sinagoga.
+2 Cuando llegó el sábado, comenzó a enseñar en la sinagoga. ―¿De dónde sacó este tales cosas? —decían maravillados muchos de los que le oían—. ¿Qué sabiduría es esta que se le ha dado? ¿Cómo se explican estos milagros que vienen de sus manos?
 3 Is not this the carpenter, the son of Mary and brother of James and Joses and Judas and Simon?
 And are not his sisters here with us?”
 And they took offense at him.
 3 ¿No es acaso el carpintero, el hijo de María y hermano de Jacobo, de José, de Judas y de Simón? ¿No están sus hermanas aquí con nosotros?
 4 And Jesus said to them, “A prophet is not without honor, except in his hometown and among his relatives and in his own household.”